conectado/conectado-blog/content/sharing-io-resources.md

 The function is quite simple; the implementation details are unimportant for the rest of the examples.

-Now let's go to the first implementation using `Mutex` to shared the sockets.
+Now let's go to the first implementation using `Mutex` to share sockets.

 ### Mutex